WolfoIsBestWolf/ror2-WolfoQualityOfLife/mod-WolfoFixes/README.md

 Halcyon Shrine often not having its tip golden due to a redundant check.

 ## Audio
-Void items spawning in not playing sound.\
+Void items not playing the drop sound.\
 Scrappers not playing sound.\
 REX m1 not playing impact sound.